 job-originating-user-uri (uri)

-This RECOMMENDED Job Status attribute supplies a URI that uniquely identifies the most authenticated user who instigated the Job Creation Request as described in section 8.1.
+This RECOMMENDED Job Status attribute supplies a URI that uniquely identifies the most authenticated user who instigated the Job Creation Operation as described in section 8.1.

 job-pages (integer(0:MAX))

 This RECOMMENDED Job Status attribute supplies the total number of Input Pages in all the Documents in the Job.
 A Printer MUST support this attribute if it supports the "job-pages-completed" Job attribute (section 6.4.5).